vin-murithi/zeit-prototype/README.md

 -Delete and update between taskList and task map :)
 -After cancelling break, Once you start pomodoro it doesnt go to break:)
 -Button container missbehaving.:)
--Make the dial radius depend on device width
+-Make the dial radius depend on device width:)
--Make keyboard dismissible on clicking anywhere else on screen. and the task input field as well.
+-Make keyboard dismissible on clicking anywhere else on screen. and the task input field as well.:)
--Marked dates UI misbehaving
+-Marked dates UI misbehaving:)

 **************Task Logs******************************
 25-07-2022